 Project Analyzer Pro Edition

-Project Analyzer Pro Edition extends the Standard Edition with 4 tools: Super Project Analyzer, Project Printer, Project Graph and Project NameCheck.
+Project Analyzer comes in three different editions.
+The Pro Edition extends the Standard Edition with 4 tools: Super Project Analyzer, Project Printer, Project Graph and Project NameCheck.
 You can find them in the Pro menu of Project Analyzer.
 These tools are also included in the Enterprise Edition.
-More about editions

 Super Project Analyzer: Find dead code in shared files